 In this chapter we will cover the most common set-up for membership types.
 Some organisations, with more complex membership structures, have requirements that go beyond what is available with membership types alone.
 These organisations may find that membership price sets give them the extra flexibility they need.
 Since membership price sets are an advanced topic, they are covered in their own chapter Membership price sets.

-If you are having trouble modelling your membership structure in CiviCRM, ask in the forums about the problems you are having.
+If you are having trouble modelling your membership structure in CiviCRM, ask on Mattermost or Stack Exchange (see Finding the Community Online about the problems you are having.
 There may be other ways to model your data, or simple changes you can make to CiviCRM's behaviour to better fit your needs.

 To start learning about membership types: